AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 Variant records
 ~~~~~~~~~~~~~~~

-In simple terms, a variant record is a record with discriminants that allows
+In simple terms, a variant record |mdash| also called *discriminated record*
+in Ada terminology |mdash| is a record with discriminants that allows for
-for changing its structure.
+changing its structure.
 Basically, it's a record containing a :ada:`case`.
 This is the general structure:

 .. code-block:: ada